paulscherrerinstitute/datahub/Readme.md

 # Consumers

-Consumers receive data streams form source.
+Consumers receive and process data streams from sources.
 These are the available data consumers:

 - hdf5: save receive data in hdf5 file.
   Argument: file name